jweyer/effective-java-third/src/chapter2/README.md

 Pros:
 1. One advantage of static factory methods is that, unlike constructors, they have names.
+    1. Avoids anti-pattern of using multiple construtors with different parameter order.
+    2. This is replaced with multiple static factory methods that better describe the purpose.
 2. A second advantage of static factory methods is that, unlike constructors, they are not required to create a new object each time they’re invoked.
+    1. An example here is Boolean.valueOf(boolean b) which returns a reference to a constant in memory instead of creating a new object.
 3. A third advantage of static factory methods is that, unlike constructors, they can return an object of any subtype of their return type.
+    1. Interfaces now allow static (and default) methods and become a great place for static factory methods.
+    2. This alleviates the need for 'non-instantiable companion classes', e.g. java.util.Collections, requiring another class.
 4. A fourth advantage of static factories is that the class of the returned object can vary from call to call as a function of the input parameters.
 5. A fifth advantage of static factories is that the class of the returned object need not exist when the class containing the method is written.
+    1. This provides the basis for Service Provider Frameworks (such as JDBC).
+DriverManager, Driver and Connection.
 Cons:
 1. The main limitation of providing only static factory methods is that classes without public or protected constructors can NOT be sub-classed.
 2. A second shortcoming of static factory methods is that they are hard for programmers to find.
-    1. Possible solution: document tool such as Javadoc tool.
+    1. Possible solution: Improve documentation tool such as Javadoc tool.
-    2. Common naming conventions.
+    2. Possible solution:  Enhance existing documentation to call attention to static factory methods.
+    3. Possible oslution:  Use common naming conventions for static factory methods.
         1. from - a type-conversion method that takes a single parameter and returns a corresponding instance of this type.
+For example:
-For example: Date d = Date.from(instant);
+        ``` Date d = Date.from(instant); ```
         2. of - An aggregation method that takes multiple parameters and returns an instance of this type that incorporates them.
+For example:
-For example: Set<Rank> faceCards = EnumSet.of(JACK, QUEEN, KING);
+        ``` Set<Rank> faceCards = EnumSet.of(JACK, QUEEN, KING); ```
-        3. valueOf - A more verbose alternative to from and of For example: BigInteger prime = BigInteger.valueOf(Integer.MAX_VALUE);
+        3. valueOf - A more verbose alternative to from and of For example:
+        ``` BigInteger prime = BigInteger.valueOf(Integer.MAX_VALUE); ```
         4. instance or newInstance - Like instance or getInstance,
         5. getType
         6. newType
-        7. type = A concise alternative to getType and newType, for example: List<Complaint> litany = Collections.list(legacyLitany);
+        7. type = A concise alternative to getType and newType, for example:
+        ``` List<Complaint> litany = Collections.list(legacyLitany); ```

-In short, static factory methods and public //TODO finish all
+In short, static factory methods and public constructors both have their uses.
+Often static factories are preferable, so avoid the reflex to provide public constructors without first considering static factories.

 ## ITEM 2: CONSIDER A BUILDER WHEN FACED WITH MANY CONSTRUCTOR PARAMETERS

+Both constructors and static factories don't scale well with many optional parmaters.
- In short, the telescoping constructor pattern works, but it is hard to write client code when there are many parameters, and harder still to read it.
+The 'telescoping constructor' pattern works, but it is hard to write client code when there are many parameters, and harder still to read it.
+The 'Java Beans' pattern improves, but suffers from shortcomings such as ...
+    1. Leaving an object in an inconsistent, partial state partway through it's construction.
+    2. Precludes the possibility of making a class immutable.
+    3. Requires added developer effort to ensure thread safety.

 // Builder Pattern
 ```